History of South Africa: Union of South Africa (1910–1948)

 During the years immediately following the Anglo–Boer wars, Britain set about unifying the four colonies including the former Boer republics into a single self-governed country called the Union of South Africa.
 This was accomplished after several years of negotiations, when the South Africa Act 1909 consolidated the Cape Colony, Natal, Transvaal, and Orange Free State into one nation.
 Under the provisions of the act, the Union became an independent Dominion of the British Empire, governed under a form of constitutional monarchy, with the British monarch represented by a Governor-General.
+This status was affirmed and further defined at the 1926 Imperial Conference, where the Balfour Declaration officially recognized the Dominions, including South Africa, as "autonomous communities within the British Empire, equal in status, in no way subordinate one to another in any aspect of their domestic or external affairs."
 Prosecutions before the courts of the Union of South Africa were instituted in the name of the Crown and government officials served in the name of the Crown.
 The British High Commission territories of Basutoland (now Lesotho), Bechuanaland (now Botswana), and Swaziland (now Eswatini) continued under direct rule from Britain.

 Among other harsh segregationist laws, including denial of voting rights to black people, the Union parliament enacted the 1913 Natives' Land Act, which earmarked only eight percent of South Africa's available land for black occupancy.
 White people, who constituted 20 percent of the population, held 90 percent of the land.
 The Land Act would form a cornerstone of legalised racial discrimination for the next nine decades.

 General Louis Botha headed the first government of the new Union, with General Jan Smuts as his deputy.
 Their South African National Party, later known as the South African Party or SAP, followed a generally pro-British, white-unity line.
 The more radical Boers split away under the leadership of General Barry Hertzog, forming the National Party (NP) in 1914.
 The National Party championed Afrikaner interests, advocating separate development for the two white groups, and independence from Britain.

 Dissatisfaction with British influence in the Union's affairs reached a climax in September 1914, when impoverished Boers, anti-British Boers and bitter-enders launched a rebellion.
 The rebellion was suppressed, and at least one officer was sentenced to death and executed by firing squad.

 In 1924 the Afrikaner-dominated National Party came to power in a coalition government with the Labour Party.
 Afrikaans, previously regarded as a low-level Dutch patois, replaced Dutch as an official language of the Union.
 English and Dutch became the two official languages in 1925.

 The Union of South Africa came to an end after a referendum on 5 October 1960, in which a majority of white South Africans voted in favour of unilateral withdrawal from the British Commonwealth and the establishment of a Republic of South Africa.